phrasal verbs with "up" and

 to arrange, begin

 My wife set up the living room exactly the way she wanted it.
-She set
+She set it up.

 turn down